cocos/cocos-docs/en/animation/animation-clip.md

 For more details about skeletal animation settings, etc., please refer to the [Skeletal Animation](skeletal-animation.md) documentation.

-> **Note**: skeletal animations imported externally are not supported to be edited in **Animation Editor**, and the nodes are locked, and can only be edited in external art tools.
+> **Note**: skeletal animations imported externally are not supported to be edited in **Animation** panel, and the nodes are locked, and can only be edited in external art tools.
 >
 > ![skeletal animation](animation-clip/skeletal-animation.png)